Monank Patel

-Monank Dilipbhai Patel (born 1 May 1993) is an Indian-born American cricketer and the current captain of the United States.
+Monank Dilipbhai Patel (born May 1, 1993) is an American cricketer and the current captain of the United States men's national cricket team.
 A right-handed batter and wicket-keeper, Patel has been a central figure in the growth of American cricket since his debut in 2019.
-Under his leadership, the USA recorded landmark wins, including a group-stage victory over Pakistan at the 2024 ICC Men’s T20 World Cup.
+Under his leadership, the USA recorded landmark wins, including a group-stage victory over Pakistan at the 2024 ICC Men's T20 World Cup.
 He currently represents MI New York in Major League Cricket (MLC).

 Early life

 Patel, son of Dilipbhai Patel, was born on May 1, 1993, in Anand, Gujarat, India.
 He played for Gujarat at the under-16 and under-18 levels.
 Patel received a green card in 2010 and moved to the United States permanently in 2016 to open a restaurant, settling in New Jersey.

 International career

 In August 2018, he was named in the United States squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament in Morrisville, North Carolina.
 He was the leading run-scorer in the tournament, with 208 runs in six matches.

 In October 2018, he was named in the United States' squad for the 2018–19 Regional Super50 tournament in the West Indies.
 He made his List A debut for the United States against Combined Campuses and Colleges on October 6, 2018.
 On October 22, in the match against Jamaica, Patel scored the first century by an American batsman in the tournament.
 He finished as the leading run-scorer for the United States in the competition, with 290 runs in seven matches.

 Later the same month, he was named in the United States squad for the 2018 ICC World Cricket League Division Three tournament in Oman.
 Ahead of the tournament, he was named as the player to watch in the United States' squad.
 In the United States' opening match of the tournament, against Uganda, he scored 107 runs.

 In February 2019, he was named in the United States Twenty20 International (T20I) squad for their series against the United Arab Emirates.
 The matches were the first T20I fixtures to be played by the United States cricket team.
-He made his T20I debut against the United Arab Emirates on 15 March 2019.
+He made his T20I debut against the United Arab Emirates on March 15, 2019.

 In April 2019, he was named in the United States cricket team's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.
 The United States finished in the top four places in the tournament, which led to them gaining the One Day International (ODI) status.
 Patel made his ODI debut for the United States on 27 April 2019, against Papua New Guinea, in the tournament's third-place playoff.